 Marvel Comics first brought the Incredible Hulk character to like back in 1962 and more than fifty years later, this superhero continues to draw a global fan following.
 Most of us know the story of Jack Kirby and Stan Lee's character and his alter ego Dr. Robert Bruce Banner, a physicist and an introvert withdrawn from society.
 A lab accident gives Bruce superhuman powers which turn him into the Incredible Hulk, a monster of a man possessing incredible strength.

-The Marvel Super Heroes debuted in 1966 and included several characters like Iron Man, Thor, and Captain America.
+The Incredible Hulk's first leap from the comic book pages was to animated television.
+The Marvel Super Heroesdebuted in 1966 and included several characters like Iron Man, Thor, and Captain America.
 The series featured 7-minutes segments for each character and not a combined universe which allowed for the origins of The Hulk to be explained.

 The Incredible Hulk animated series debuted in 1982 a few months after the live-action series ended and ran on the NBC network in combination with Spider-Man and His Amazing Friends.
 The artwork for the series was based on Sal Buscema's design who penciled the character in the '70s and '80s.
 The voice over for the Incredible Hulk was done by Michael Bell while Bruce Banner was played by Bob Holt.
 The production crew had to make a number of edits due to censorship issues and often used sci-fi weaponry in the show due to its targeted young audience.